Ipotrick/Daxa/README.md

 * A "TaskList" (render-graph): Probably one of the biggest headaches in Vulkan is synchronization and as Daxa has explicit sync, this is still a major headache that remains unaddressed.
 Daxa provides a render graph called TaskList which automatically handles all synchronization for the user.
 * Utilities: Daxa as an API does not have native support for things like ImGUI or auto sync.
 Daxa contains some helpers for things like FSR, ImGUI-backend, a TaskList render-graph, and other things under the utils folder.
 These utils are optional, but in some cases greatly enhance Daxa's usability (TaskList) and its setup speed (eg ImGui, FSR).

-For people that are not familiar with render graphs: A task list is like a higher-level power list with automatic synchronization.
-Tasks are recorded similarly to commands in a command list.
-The recorded Tasks are transformed into a graph, analyzed for resource execution and memory dependencies, and needed memory barriers and resource transitions are inserted automatically.
-TaskList also reorders tasks (while preserving effective recording execution order) to reduce the needed barriers, resource state transitions, and pipeline stalls to a minimum.

 # Building
 You must have the following things installed to build the repository
  * A C++ compiler